Watts-Lab/deliberation-assets/projects/replications/2020_Yeomans_et_al/prediscussion_instructions.md

 type: noResponse
 ---

-### Please review the following questions an indicate the extent to which you agree or disagree with that statement
+### How would someone who is receptive to opposing views feel about each of the following statements?
+Please answer the questions below the same way a person who is receptive would answer

 ---